 One of my favorite pieces was this hilarious video from Pelican Bomb, the New Orleans collective.
 With a green screen in the background, it seems as though a girl is poking fun at impressions of people from Luisiana, by creating an extremely exaggerated impression of herself.
 She claims to be a descendant of crocodiles.
 It was quite funny.

-Overall, this exhibit was fun, colorful, and thought provoking, and I would recommend it to a friend if it hadn’t ended mid-March.
+Overall, this exhibit was fun, colorful, and thought provoking, and I would definitely recommend it to friends.